mmunini99/Deep-RL-Algo/README.md

 CONTINUOUS ACTION
 * NAF : In this implementation the neural network is based on CNN layer.
 * TD3 : In this implementation the neural networks for both Policy and Q-value are based on CNN layer.
 Also, the Policy and Q-value are computed using two separated neural networks.
+* PPO : In this implementation the neural network is based on CNN layer.
+However, to make it more efficient it need to be parallelized the step where the dataset of multiple episode is created.